ngbp/ngbp/README.md

 * `delta:unittest` - When any `*.spec.js` file in `src/` changes, the test files
   are linted and the unit tests are executed.

-As covered in the previous section, will `watch` execute a full build and run all of the aforementioned `delta:*` tasks.
+As covered in the previous section, `grunt watch` will execute a full build up-front and then run any of the aforementioned `delta:*` tasks as needed to ensure the fastest possible build.

 ### Live Reload!